-Sadness as key figure in Roscommon Handball passes away
+Sadness as key figure in Roscommon handball passes away

-He was one of the founding members of Roscommon LGFA and was part of the first ever Roscommon County Board.
+He was also a well respected handball coach, one of the founding members of Roscommon LGFA and was part of the first ever Roscommon County Board.

-Mr. Naughton served as Secretary and Treasurer alongside being a delegate to Central Council and held many officer positions throughout the early years of Roscommon LGFA.
+He served as secretary and treasurer alongside being a delegate to Central Council and held many officer positions throughout the early years of Roscommon LGFA.
+He also managed Roscommon LGFA to the All-Ireland Senior LGFA title in 1978.

-Mr. Naughton’s local handball club, St. Coman’s paid tribute to a man who sought nothing but the best for Roscommon Handball.
+His local handball club, St. Coman’s paid tribute to a man who sought nothing but the best for Roscommon Handball.

-“Unfortunately, the sporting world and indeed the wider community were very saddened to learn of the passing of Roscommon's very own Mr. Handball on Tuesday morning (27 January 2026).
+“Unfortunately, the sporting world and indeed the wider community were very saddened to learn of the passing of Roscommon's very own Mr Handball on Tuesday morning (27 January 2026).

 "Michael's contribution to handball will probably never be replicated.
 He played right up to his late 70s, winning a number of overage All-Ireland titles.
-He was the handball PRO in Roscommon for over thirty years, highlighting the achievements of all, from the youngest children to top seniors, in his weekly reports in the local newspapers.
+He was the handball PRO in Roscommon for over 30 years, highlighting the achievements of all, from the youngest children to top seniors, in his weekly reports in the local newspapers.

 “Most importantly, for decades Michael coached generations of children how to play and love the perfect game.
-His coaching success is almost impossible to document, but suffice to say there are numerous Roscommon born World and All-Ireland champions who owe their success solely to this great man.
+His coaching success is almost impossible to document, but suffice to say there are numerous Roscommon born world and All-Ireland champions who owe their success solely to this great man.

-“And it wasn't just handball that Michael excelled in, as he was the manager of the Roscommon Senior Ladies football team that won Roscommon's only ever All-Ireland in the grade in 1978.
+“And it wasn't just handball that Michael excelled in, as he was the manager of the Roscommon senior ladies football team that won Roscommon's only ever All-Ireland in the grade in 1978.

 “And he achieved all this without ever seeming to raise his voice.
 A very mild-mannered and truly gentle person, his quiet words of encouragement always seemed to bring the best out of his players.
 A devoted family man and respectful to all, Michael will be missed and very fondly remembered by all who knew him.